InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/trusted-committer.md

 ### Maintaining Trusted Committer Relationships

-When a new Trusted Committer is minted it’s a good idea to keep them in the loop as you continue to iterate on your project.
-This can be as simple as inviting them to your project channel or as involved as including them in your planning sessions.
+Once you formalize a new Trusted Committer, it is a good idea to keep them in the loop as you continue to iterate on your project.
+Keeping them in the loop can be as simple as inviting them to your project channel or as involved as including them in your planning sessions.
 More opportunities for involvement gives Trusted Committers a path to Maintainer if they so desire.

-Besides keeping Trusted Committers informed it’s a good idea to check in on a regular basis.
-A good cadence is every week, but as the Trusted Committer settles in this can drop to every few weeks or so.
-The purpose of these check-ins is to make sure the Trusted Committer feels supported in their new role, like a 1:1 with your manager.
-If things aren’t going well, listen and try to understand what is preventing the Trusted Committer from being successful.
-If things are going well, [thank the Trusted Committer for their continued effort][praise] in making the project successful and set a new date to check-in.
+Besides keeping Trusted Committers informed, it is good to check in on a regular basis.
+A suggested cadence is to start with every week before gradually progressing to every few weeks.
+The purpose of these check-ins is to make sure the Trusted Committer feels supported in their new role.
+Analogous to a 1:1 with your manager, if there are any issues, listen and empathize to try and understand what is preventing the Trusted Committer from being successful.
+Always [thank the Trusted Committer for their continued effort][praise] in making the project successful and set a new date to check-in.

 ### Sunsetting a Trusted Committer

-There comes a time when removal of a Trusted Committer is necessary, for
-example:
+There are times which necessitate removing a Trusted Committer, such as if the Trusted
+Committer:

 * No longer willing to take part
 * No longer able to perform their duties
 * No longer employed by the company

-In each of the above cases a plan for removing access to project resources should be agreed upon by both parties.
-This includes transitioning their entry in a project's **Trusted Committer** section to a list of past contributors.
+A plan for removing access to project resources should be agreed upon by both parties, including transitioning their entry in a project's **Trusted Committer** section to a list of past contributors.

-After access is removed it is courteous to [thank the Trusted Committer for their participation in a public way][praise].
-This ensures clear communication and continuity within the community.
+Upon removing access, [thank the Trusted Committer for their participation publicly][praise].
+Public acknowledgment ensures clear communication of transition and continuity within the community.

 ## Resulting Context

 ### For Contributors

-Achieving Trusted Committer status for a project is a sign that the contributor has demonstrated an improvement to a community project.
+Achieving Trusted Committer status for a project demonstrates initiative in contributing to the community project.
 Recognition for these efforts can be used during annual reviews with managers.

 ### For Maintainers

 As a project matures, maintainers can become less familiar with key aspects of a project.
-Trusted Committers fill in these gaps.
-This ensures that all aspects of the project are better served over time.
+Trusted Committers fill in these gaps, ensuring that all aspects of the project are better served over time.

 A healthy set of Trusted Committers ensures that if project maintainers move on